Single Stamina: Plot

-Meanwhile, Barney tries to hook James up with other men.
-When James resists their advances, Barney accuses James of abandoning him and their way of life.
-James surprises Barney when he tells him that he and Tom are adopting a baby.
-Barney is excited that he will be an uncle, and a year later, makes a toast at Tom and James' wedding.
-Marshall and Lily leave because of the time but Ted and Robin stay (hinting at the fact that they have broken up at this point, as they both have "single stamina").
+A year later, Barney makes a toast at Tom and James' wedding.
+A recently married Marshall and Lily leave because of the time but Ted and Robin, having broken up at this point, stay at the reception.
 Barney meets James's son, and promises to take him out on his 21st birthday and show him how to pick up women.
-The baby is also wearing a suit and Barney says "great suit".
+The baby is also wearing a suit, which Barney compliments.